Meet the world’s 1st wooden satellite

-Category: Space Hits: 1Artist’s concept of the WISA Woodsat, the world’s first wooden satellite.
+Category: Space Hits: 11Artist’s concept of the WISA Woodsat, the world’s first wooden satellite.
 Its makers hope it’ll be in orbit around Earth before this year ends.
 Image via ESA.

 The world’s first wooden satellite will launch by the end of this year.
 At least, that’s the plan.
 The tiny satellite is called WISA Woodsat.
 It’ll test how plywood panels endure and behave in the extreme conditions of space.
 A Finnish satellite company, Arctic Astronautics, designed the satellite.
 Following a successful test flight on June 12, it’s now slated to lift off from the Mahia Peninsula launch complex in New Zealand by Rocket Lab – via an Electron rocket – in November 2021.